networkandcode/networkandcode.github.io/_posts/python/2020-10-25-python-ways-to-run-code.md

 ## Conclusion
 We have seen few ways of running python code, most of the times we would be running code as scripts i.e. files and virtual environments are used wherever applicable to isolate dependencies and to have an overall stable underlying system.
-The choice of CLI or GUI(IDE) is up to the developer, IDEs come with lots of options that can sometimes overwhelming during initial phases of learning.
+The choice of CLI or GUI(IDE) is up to the developer, IDEs come with lots of options, I think that can be sometimes overwhelming during initial phases of learning.
 Thank you.

 --end-of-post--
 ```